 Children may have a slightly increased risk of ALL if they do not come across common infections from birth, but are exposed to them later in life.

 Researchers continue to look into this along with other factors like genetics.

 You may read in the press from time to time that some people are concerned about power lines and risk of cancer.
 Power lines produce high levels of 'low frequency electromagnetic radiation' (EMR).

-One study has shown a slightly higher risk of childhood ALL after exposure to paints, but more studies are needed to back up this finding.
+Studies have suggested a slightly higher risk of childhood ALL after high exposure to house painting.
+But the findings are not conclusive and we need more studies to back up this finding.

 An overview study (combined analysis) looked at published research into people with HIV or AIDS, or people treated with medicines that lower immunity after an organ transplant.
 The researchers found that these people have a risk of leukaemia that is double or triple that of people without these factors.